 If you have an AC system installed before 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
 The United States EPA began phasing out R22 refrigerant in recent years because it was compounding the depletion of the Earth’s ozone layer.

-Launching in 2010, the production and import of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.
+Launching in 2010, the making and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

-R22 refrigerant is no longer made in North America.
+R22 refrigerant is no longer manufactured in North America.

-The cost of R22 is going up because of the decreasing supply, and will no longer be available for use at all by 2020.
+The cost of R22 is going up because of the decreasing supply, and will no longer be accessible for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-1) Buy an upgraded, more environmentally-friendly system, which can use the approved air conditioner refrigerant.
+1) Purchase an upgraded, more environmentally-friendly system, which can use the approved air conditioner refrigerant.

-3) Stick with using recycled R22 until 2020.
+3) Continue to use recycled R22 until 2020.

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the issue of your refrigerant being phased-out, or you don’t want to agonize about the increasing costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Air Engineers Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to have to worry about the issue of your refrigerant being phased-out, or you don’t want to agonize about the rising costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Air Engineers Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new air conditioner, just in time for spring!